 California’s Republicans may be a party divided between the defenders of the establishment and a more fervent Trumpian wing.
 But if you were to judge strictly by the past weekend’s gathering in Orange County, that war is over.
 This is Trump’s party now.

 The convention’s reaction to Bannon’s keynote speech suggested as much.
 Over 40 minutes, the former Breitbart editor and Trump political advisor assailed the party’s leaders and orthodoxies.
 He suggested there has not been a “more destructive” president than George W. Bush, questioned the value of free trade, and teed off on other GOP notables, including Senate Majority Leader Mitch McConnell, political advisor Karl Rove, and former Republican presidential candidate and war hero Sen. John McCain.

 There were plenty of boos in the crowd at the mere mention of Bush, and even more for Bannon’s swipe at McCain.
 “Hang him!” one attendee shouted.
 Elsewhere in the room there was strained silence.

-Asked later if the speech went too far, Harmeet Dhillon* of San Francisco, a committeewoman for the Republican National Committee, chalked it up to Bannon being Bannon.
+Asked later if the speech went too far, Harmeet Dhillon, vice chair of the party, chalked it up to Bannon being Bannon.